advanced-computer-lab-2023/Ctrl-Alt-Defeat-Pharmacy/README.md

 ![shafa3ola](https://github.com/advanced-computer-lab-2023/Ctrl-Alt-Defeat-Pharmacy/assets/102230910/97c6d07d-7461-4276-b723-149ecb8a48d4)

+## How to use
+You are welcome to be one of the three primary users of our website (Admin, Pharmacist, Patient).
+You can make an account and log in to the website as a Pharmacist/Patient by using the sign-up page to create an account, if you are an Admin contact us at mostafa.elamory@student.guc.edu.eg to help you with that, After that, you will be able to utilize our features, login, and change your password.
 ## How to Contribute
 Anyone who would like to contribute to the project please send me an E-mail at mostafa.elamory@student.guc.edu.eg
 ## Credits